Weekend Festival Baltic 2018 in Pärnu

 What's going on in Pärnu this August?
 The Weekend Festival Baltic of course – Pärnu’s biggest event and the one that attracts the most people every year.
 The festival will feature the most respected artists on the electronic dance music or EDM scene and the whole weekend will be dedicated to a buzzing beach party.
 Pärnu beach, where Weekend Festival will be held, is one of the best beaches in Estonia – and according to the British newspaper The Independent, it's one of the best places in Europe for a beach holiday.
 Locals and visitors alike love to relax on Pärnu beach.

 Transport in Pärnu during Weekend Festival.
 The traffic set-up will be changed in Pärnu during the festival.
-You can find up-to-date information about parking and public transport here.
+You can find information about parking and public transport here.
 Starting from 1 July 2017, a ticket system based on electronic bus card is applicable in Pärnu city lines.
 More information about it can be found here.
 Electronic cards can be bought and money can be loaded on it for example from Pärnu Bus Station and from R-Kiosks.
 A single ticket for travel within Pärnu costs €0.64, or €1 from the bus driver.
 Buses are available until around midnight in summer, starting again at around 5 o’clock in the morning.
 You can find the exact bus schedules here.

 Phone numbers for taxi companies can be found here.
 Pärnu, however, is compact and it is easy to get around the city on foot or by bike.